 Hydrphobically modified alkali swellable emulsions (HASE), are rheology additives delivered at low pH, and needs increase in pH to start their thickening effect.
 In addition, it has hydrophobic groups which can associate with each other.
 In this process they form micelles which enables attachments with the hydrophilic part of the formulation.
 This is making it a versatile and important rheology additives.
 Below, I have tried to compare it to the technology I know, nanocellulose/cellulose fibrils and how these two technologies affects the rheology of your formulation.

 Similarities and differences

-The degree of shear thinning of MFC and HASE are also different.
-This difference in rheological properties is relevant for time delay in visocity recovery (thixotropy).
-In certain applications, it might be a good option to combine HASE and MFC to achieve a desirable rheology profile (for example, good leveling vs. anti-sag performance in coatings).
-MFC can also boost the effect on open-time control, anti-cracking behaviours and emulsion stability, providing a good synergetic effect with the HASE’s rheology control.
+The degree of shear thinning of nanocellulose/cellulose fibrils and HASE can also be slightly different.
+This difference in rheological properties is relevant for time delay in viscosity recovery (thixotropy).
+In certain applications, it might be a good option to combine HASE and cellulose fibrils to achieve a desirable rheology profile (fine-tuning the shear thinning and thixotropy.
+Nanocellulose/cellulose fibrils can also boost the effect on open-time, anti-cracking and emulsion stability, providing a good synergistic effect with the HASE’s rheology control.

 Addition: pre-addition and post-addition

-HASE and MFC are different when it comes to the addition to the manufacturing process.
+HASE and nanocellulose/cellulose fibrils are different in material handling and introduction to your product formulation.
 HASE is a technology which is famous for its ability to fine tune the properties of, for instance coatings, at the end of the manufacturing process.
 This is due to its low viscosity and how alkali environments activates its thickening properties.
-MFC can also be post-added, but is more vulnerable to the need for high shear to be present (see our blog post on the subject).
-A manufacturer of coatings should rather add MFC in the grinding phase to ensure the necessary shear.
+Nanocellulose/cellulose fibrils can also be post-added, but is more vulnerable to the need for high shear to be present (see our blog post on the subject).
+A manufacturer of coatings should rather add nanocellulose/cellulose fibrils in the grinding phase to ensure the necessary shear.